Editorial Guide for UUA.org

 - PDF Files.
 HTML is always the preferred format for web documents.
-If you use PDFs, be sure they are not just images of text or captured but non-edited text (Accessible PDFs).
+If you use PDFs, be sure they are not just images of text or captured but non-edited text.
+Read Accessible PDFs.

 - Sidebar Content.
-Use sidebar content sparingly (important information belongs in the main text area, and content that looks like ads tends to be ignored).
+Use sidebar content sparingly (important information belongs in the main text area, and content that looks like an ad tends to be ignored).

 - email not e-mail

 - offsite not off-site